 We noted that most departments do not maintain a formal internal procedure manual documenting day-to-day processing and controls.
 Since the Town is limited in the number of employees, the Town is at risk if critical tasks cannot be completed due to an extended absence.

-Unresolved - The Town has not completed the internal procedure manuals.
+Resolved - The Town has formally adopted an internal procedure manual.